Santroller/Santroller/wiring_guides/wii.md

 ## Steps

 1. Connect wires between the SDA and SCL pins on your breakout board / wii extension cable.
     Refer to the following image for the pinout of a Wii Extension connector.

-For a Pi Pico, you can pick pins but only specific ones work, so open the configuration tool and choose pins that way.
+    Note that the Pi Pico has multiple sets of pins that you can choose from.
+For this reason, its easier to program first, as the tool will automatically filter out valid pins and let you know if your pin choices are valid.

         [![Finished adaptor](/assets/images/wii-ext.jpg)](/assets/images/wii-ext.jpg)